 This strengthens links between native French-speaking exchange students and undergraduates, providing additional opportunities to practise speaking French.

 We also operate a Skype scheme with the University of Reims.

 On the year abroad you may study at a university, work as an English language assistant in a school or undertake a work placement, depending on where your interests lie.

 We have exchange Erasmus links with universities, business and translation schools in France, Belgium and Switzerland.

-We also have regular internships with the company Adacore in Paris and two summer internships with local authorities in Nancy.
+We also have regular internships with a number of companies in France (though students are free to find their own internships, as long as they fulfil SML requirements); and we have two summer internships with local authorities in Nancy.

 The emphasis in final year on translation and interpreting paves the way to our Professional Translation for European Languages MA.

 We also offer a one-year MLitt degree, allowing you to focus in depth on one aspect of French Studies that you may wish to carry further into postgraduate research as a PhD student.

 In final year we offer a dissertation option, which you begin preparing for during the year abroad.